status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon-node-systemd.md

 `<USERNAME>` with the username of the system user responsible for running the launched processes.

-`<WEB3-URL>` with a WebSocket JSON-RPC URL that you are planning to use.
+`<WEB3-URL>` with the WebSocket JSON-RPC URL that you are planning to use.

 ### 4. Create a systemd service unit file for the Eth2Stats client

-Create a `systemd` service unit file, `eth2stata.service`, and save it in `/etc/systemd/system/`.
+Create a `systemd` service unit file -- `eth2stata.service` -- and save it in `/etc/systemd/system/`.

 ```txt
 [Unit]